Clinical Audit – Reviewing asthma treatment in adolescents and adults

 Sample size

 The number of eligible patients will vary according to your practice demographic.
-If a large number of results are returned, a sample size of 20–30 patients is sufficient for this audit.
-However, all eligible patients will need to be reviewed subsequently.
+If a large number of results are returned, a sample size of 20 – 30 patients is sufficient for this audit.
+However, all eligible patients should be reviewed subsequently over time.

 Criteria for a positive outcome